mcrosson/kmk-ardux/README.md

 This feature set is under active development.
 Please visit the [inkeys Discord](https://discord.gg/fGUjnUuAVQ) and ask for details.

+### RGB Status Indicators

+The project has basic support for RGB leds by way of the Adafruit Neopixel library.
+Simply uncomment the necessary lines in `settings.toml` and adjust as appropriate to enable RGB indicator support.

+The following status indicators are implemented:

+- base layer: blue
+- momentary layers: purple
+- toggle layers: red

 ### Display

 The project has basic support for `SS1306` oleds.
-Simply uncomment the necessary lines in `settings.toml` to activate display support.
+Simply uncomment the necessary lines in `settings.toml` and adjust as appropriate to activate display support.

 The oled will show the following information: